tasox/Apophis/README.md

 **[+] ConfuserX + Net-Obfuscator [+]**

-During my tests, I noticed that Windows Defender could detect my payloads genereted by ConfuserEx (https://github.com/yck1509/ConfuserEx).
+During my tests, I noticed that Windows Defender could detect payloads genereted by ConfuserEx (https://github.com/yck1509/ConfuserEx).
 For this reason, I combined ConfuserEx + Net-Obfuscator (https://github.com/BinaryScary/NET-Obfuscate).

 First, payloads that are located under payloads/XOR/ and payloads/Caesar/ directories, feed the ConfuserEx tool and subsequently the new obfuscated binaries are imported to Net-Obfuscator.
 As a result, the GetType and GetMethod values are obfuscated and  dynamically created.